-- 6.16 A practising barrister must not, except with the consent of the lay client and where appropriate the leave of the Court, return a brief which he has accepted and for which a fixed date has been obtained or break any other engagement to supply legal services in the course of his practice in order to attend or fulfil an engagement of any other kind (including a social or other non-professional engagement). - 6.17 (a) If a practising barrister receives instructions where a time limit has been set for the completion of the work, and the barrister sees no reasonable prospect of his being able to finish the work within that time limit, he should either return the instructions forthwith or obtain further time from the person instructing him in the matter forthwith. - (b) If a practising barrister receives instructions and it is or becomes apparent to him that he cannot do the work within a reasonable time, he should inform the instructing solicitor forthwith.
+- (c) by returning instructions to another barrister without the consent of the client. - 6.14 Briefs are in general accepted on the understanding that the barrister concerned may be unavoidably prevented by a conflicting professional engagement from attending the case.
+A practising barrister must inform the person instructing him in the matter as soon as there is an appreciable risk that he may not be able to undertake a brief which he has accepted; and he must in any event return that brief in sufficient time to allow for another barrister to be engaged and to master the brief. - 6.15 When a practising barrister has accepted a brief for the defence of a person charged with a serious criminal offence he should so far as practicable ensure that the risk of a conflicting professional engagement does not arise.
+If, in the event, a practising barrister is instructed in a civil case which clashes with instructions to defend a person on a serious criminal charge, he should, save in exceptional circumstances, return the brief in the civil case. - 6.16 A practising barrister must not, except with the consent of the lay client and where appropriate the leave of the Court, return a brief which he has accepted and for which a fixed date has been obtained or break any other engagement to supply legal services in the course of his practice in order to attend or fulfil an engagement of any other kind (including a social or other non-professional engagement). - 6.17 (a) If a practising barrister receives instructions where a time limit has been set for the completion of the work, and the barrister sees no reasonable prospect of his being able to finish the work within that time limit, he should either return the instructions forthwith or obtain further time from the person instructing him in the matter forthwith. - (b) If a practising barrister receives instructions and it is or becomes apparent to him that he cannot do the work within a reasonable time, he should inform the instructing solicitor forthwith.

-Marking of Counsel's Diary17
+Marking of Counsel's Diary

-- 6.18 (a) Although having his diary marked does not commit a practising barrister, by allowing a solicitor to mark his diary the barrister implies that he will reserve the date(s) marked for, and give priority to, the particular solicitor's case subject to agreement on his fees and other terms of his engagement. - (b) If after his diary has been marked by a solicitor, the barrister is approached by another solicitor wishing to brief him for the same period of time or part thereof, the barrister should approach the first solicitor to give him the opportunity to agree his fees and other terms of his engagement (if they have not been agreed) and to deliver the brief.
+6.18 (a) Although having his diary marked does not commit a practising barrister, by allowing a solicitor to mark his diary the barrister implies that he will reserve the date(s) marked for, and give priority to, the particular solicitor's case subject to agreement on his fees and other terms of his engagement.

+(b) If after his diary has been marked by a solicitor, the barrister is approached by another solicitor wishing to brief him for the same period of time or part thereof, the barrister should approach the first solicitor to give him the opportunity to agree his fees and other terms of his engagement (if they have not been agreed) and to deliver the brief.
 The barrister may vacate the first solicitor's case from his diary and to accept the brief from the second solicitor only if agreement cannot be reached with the first solicitor as to his fees or terms of engagement or as to the delivery of the brief.